-No supply chain capacity building initiatives included for analysis.
+No supply chain capacity building initiatives

+included for analysis.
 There is no evidence - in the public domain or disclosed to the Index - of supply chain capacity building initiatives active during the period of analysis that met inclusion criteria for evaluation.
 Bristol Myers Squibb's performance is below average in this area.

-All five health systems strengthening initiatives included for analysis meet all Good of the leaders in this area.
+All five health systems strengthening initiatives included for analysis meet all Good Practice Standards.
+Bristol Myers Squibb is one of the leaders in this area.
 The number of initiatives meeting all inclusion criteria is higher than average and more initiatives meet all Good Practice Standards than what is average for this indicator.
 For example, the company collaborates with University Research Co.
 (URC) on the Multinational Lung Cancer Control Program - a lung cancer programme implemented in seven countries to improve access to early diagnosis by addressing barriers to care.